gabrielhult/aoc/README.md

 # Advent of Code

 Here are my solutions to the [Advent of Code](https://adventofcode.com/) puzzles.
 Using aocd package to get puzzle input and to submit solutions

-## 2023 Personal Stats
+## 2023 Personal Stats (if I remember to update)

 ```
       --------Part 1--------   --------Part 2--------